This article will describe in detail the relevance of Regional Comprehensive Economic Partnership (RCEP) concerning India.

 - At least 13 countries including Australia, Japan and New Zealand have opposed India’s proposal for strict criteria to determine the source country of a product (Country of origin), based on which they get tariff concessions or duties.

 Giving up the chance to join RCEP would mean India would not just miss out on regional trade, but also lose the ability to frame the rules as well as investment standards for the grouping.
 Above all, at a time of global uncertainties and challenges to multilateralism and the international economic order, a negative message on RCEP would undermine India’s plans for economic growth.
 India should proceed very carefully in future negotiations so that we are able to maximize our benefit from the group with a minimum threat to our domestic economy.
+The new and the largest regional trading agreement, RCEP has stated that India is welcome to join.

 You can find UPSC Preparation materials and other articles through the links given in the table below: